List of D.Gray-man characters: Road Kamelot

 While originally written as a tomboy, Hoshino made the character more feminine and mature as the series progresses.
 Due to her enigmatic connections with the Noah Nea, Hoshino said that Road is one of the most important characters within her clan.
 She also gave her a gothic lolita look and showed more of her chest to make her more appealing.
-Road was voiced by Ai Shimizu and is voiced by Yui Kondō in D.Gray-man Hallow in Japanese.
+Road was voiced by Ai Shimizu and is voiced by Yui Kondo in D.Gray-man Hallow in Japanese.
 She is voiced by Cherami Leigh in English.